1.) WHAT IS SOLAR ENERGY?

 - No protection against brown-outs

-Where the solar system is independent with use of batteries to provide limited power during 24 hrs per day
+Where the solar system is independent to the utility with use of batteries to provide limited power during the day.

 - Power in remote area